 The biggest rivalry for the US in international soccer is with their southern neighbours Mexico.
 The teams first clashed in 1934 and have met 70 times, more than the US has played any other side.

 Mexico dominated the rivalry before 1990 with a 20-3-2 (W-D-L) record from the first 25 games.
 The US won 17 of the next 45 games with 12 draws.

 The US enjoyed their first ever win in Mexico in a 1-0 friendly success at Estadio Azteca in Mexico City in 2012.

 'Dos a Cero' has been a common theme of games played in the United States and the chant is a favorite of the American fans.
 The US beat Mexico in Columbus, Ohio, by scores of 2-0 in 2001, 2005, 2009 and 2013.
 They also beat Mexico 2-0 in the 2002 World Cup Round of 16.

-The teams have met in six Gold Cup finals, with Mexico winning five times.
+The teams have met in seven Gold Cup finals, with Mexico winning five times.
 Until the most recent Gold Cup, the only American win in a Gold Cup final came in Chicago in 2007 with goals from Donovan and Benny Feilhaber.
 Miles Johnson scored in the 117 minute against Mexico in the 2021 Gold Cup final to give the USA their second trophy in just two months.
 The win was the teams 14th consecutive victory.

 The US national team has had 16 players make at least 100 caps.
 Cobi Jones is the most capped player in team history with 164 games between 1992 and 2004.
 Landon Donovan and Michael Bradley are the only other two with more than 150.